hayj/WebCrawler/README.md

  * **startUrls**: The first param is mandatory, it is a list of urls, or a generator (i.e. a function which yield urls) / iterator.
 Duplicates urls will automatically be skipped.
  * **useHTTPBrowser**: Indicate the usage of an [hjwebbrowser.httpbrowser.HTTPBrowser](https://github.com/hayj/WebBrowser/blob/master/hjwebbrowser/httpbrowser.py).
 If set as `False` (default), the crawler will use a [hjwebbrowser.httpbrowser.Browser](https://github.com/hayj/WebBrowser/blob/master/hjwebbrowser/browser.py).
- * **httpBrowserParams**: This is a dict of args for [hjwebbrowser.httpbrowser.HTTPBrowser](https://github.com/hayj/WebBrowser/blob/master/hjwebbrowser/httpbrowser.py).
+ * **httpBrowserParams**: Is a dict of args for [hjwebbrowser.httpbrowser.HTTPBrowser](https://github.com/hayj/WebBrowser/blob/master/hjwebbrowser/httpbrowser.py).
  * **maxRetryFailed**: The meximum number of retries the crawler has to do for failed urls.
  * **banditRoundDuration**: The duration of a round for the bandit.
 At each round, the bandit will choose new params (explore or exploit).
  * **proxies**: A list of proxies.
 See [WebBrowser](https://github.com/hayj/WebBrowser/) for more information, section *Proxies*.